temshil/biostate.ai/README.md

 | sva        | 32    | 3  | 12  | 1   |
 | ComBat_seq | 18616 | 41 | 13  | 10  |

-Although the surrogate variables increased the number of DEGs, the results were skewed toward earlier timepoints.
-ComBat_seq, on the other hand, clearly introduced artifacts, since nearly all expressed genes at P0 were called significant.
+Although the surrogate variables increased the number of DEGs, the results were skewed toward earlier timepoints. `ComBat_seq`, on the other hand, clearly introduced artifacts, since all expressed genes at P0 were called significant.

 ---

 ### 3.3 DESeq2 Pipeline
-I then tried another package, DESeq2 (v1.48.1).
-The PCA plot results were similar to edgeR, separating samples by timepoint and technical replicate.
+I then tried another package, `DESeq2` (v1.48.1).
+The PCA plot results were similar to `edgeR`, separating samples by timepoint and technical replicate.

 <p align="center">
 <img src="Figures/pca_deseq.png" width="750">
 </p>

 However, the proportion of variability explained by timepoint was much higher (78% vs 19%).
-While P0 samples from the two batches did not fully cluster, DESeq2 placed them closer together than edgeR.
+While P0 samples from the two batches did not fully cluster, `DESeq2` placed them closer together than `edgeR`.
 Again, I modeled batch, genotype, and timepoint as main effects and included the genotype * timepoint interaction.
 DE analysis gave 40, 38, 31, and 36 DEGs for P0, P7, P14, and P23, respectively.
 Interestingly, *Mov10* itself was not among the DEGs, although it was consistently downregulated based on logFC.

 ---

 ### 3.4 RUVseq Adjustment
-My final attempt to address batch effects used the RUVseq (v1.42.0) R package.
+My final attempt to address batch effects used the `RUVseq` (v1.42.0) R package.
 I generated two surrogate variables, and the first appeared to clearly capture batch and library size differences.

 <p align="center">
 <img src="Figures/ruv.png" width="750">